ObiBaratt/ObiBaratt/README.md

 ## I'm currently working on...
 1. Fixing up the UI in my [Kanban Board](https://github.com/ObiBaratt/kanban-board) project and adding a landing page.
 2. Working on freelancing projects.
-3. Planning a startup with a partner.
+3. Planning a startup with a potential co-founder.

 ## I enjoy
 - Consistent improvement.
 Sometimes seems like such a huge amount of effort to improve but if you keep taking incremental steps towards perfection they quickly add up.